 This method is a simple, easy and low maintenance way to compost.
 It involves piling up organic matter straight onto the natural ground.
 Some people prefer to contain their compost pile by building pallets around it.
 It is a common and traditional method that is still used today on allotments and farms.
 You just pile up old leaves, vegetable cuttings, manure, clippings etc (basically anything natural!) onto your compost pile and over time it will be broken down naturally by the earth worms and bacteria.
 Some people prefer to turn over their compost regularly, for a more even finish, some prefer to just leave it alone.
 But both methods will leave you with fresh homemade compost…so that’s your choice!

 The upside to this method is that you can compost huge amounts of matter at the same time and so compost self-sufficiency is achievable.
 However, it requires space and your mound will attract animals like foxes, mice and rats so while it is ideal for an allotment or small holding, it is not so well suited to a flat or small garden where those little creatures might just wander too close to your kitchen!

 Pros: You can compost huge amounts of matter

 A Thermo Composter:

 A thermo composter accelerates the speed of the composting process.
 The principles are exactly the same but the materials differ slightly.
 Thermo composters, like the Thermo-King below, are closed compost bins that are usually made from specialised materials.
-They look smart, neat and come with measures that prevent mice or rats from getting inside.
+They look smart, incredibly robust.
 They are ideal for small/medium sized gardens…or for gardeners who like a really neat outdoor space!
 My Thermo-King is situated on a patch on lawn by the kitchen door.
 Every evening I empty any food waste into the composter and that is it.
 The earth worms come up through the lawn into the composter and break down my food waste.
 That waste turns to compost that can be redistributed onto my vegetable beds later.

 Pros: Neat and speedy